Amir Qijmas al-Ishaqi Mosque: History

-His mosque in Cairo was built on what was then the main road between the southern city gate, Bab Zuweila, and the Citadel of Cairo, passing through what is now known as the Al-Darb al-Ahmar district.
+His mosque in Cairo was built on what was then the main road between the southern city gate, Bab Zuwayla, and the Citadel of Cairo, passing through what is now known as the Al-Darb al-Ahmar district.
 The mosque's popular name, the Mosque of Abu Hurayba (or Abu Heriba, among other spellings), is derived from the Sheikh Abu Hurayba, who was known as a wali and was buried in the domed mausoleum in 1852.

-The mosque is also known today for being featured on the 50 Egyptian pound bill.
+The mosque was featured on the banknote.

 Architecture

 Overview and layout

 The mosque is considered a remarkable example of late Mamluk architecture, especially due to the architect's ingenious arrangement of the building's different elements to make them fit into an irregular plot of land in the angle between El-Darb El-Ahmar Street and another lane joining it to the north.
 Such creative layouts were characteristic of Mamluk buildings as Cairo's density increased and builders were forced to adapt to limited available land.
 The main part of the site is roughly shaped like a right triangle, between the angle of the two streets, while an annex stands across the lane to the north and is connected to the main building via a raised passage (sabat) above the street.